-- a) provide training and information about The Foundation's ethos, policies and procedures; - b) support individuals in a way that is appropriate for the role for which they have been engaged; - c) confirm the conduct expected of staff within the school; - d) provide opportunities for a new member of staff or volunteer to discuss any issues or concerns about their role or responsibilities; and, - e) enable the person's line manager or mentor to recognise any concerns or issues about the person's ability or suitability at the outset and address them immediately.
+- a) provide training and information about the Foundation's ethos, policies and procedures; - b) support individuals in a way that is appropriate for the role for which they have been engaged; - c) confirm the conduct expected of staff within the school; - d) provide opportunities for a new member of staff or volunteer to discuss any issues or concerns about their role or responsibilities; and, - e) enable the person's line manager or mentor to recognise any concerns or issues about the person's ability or suitability at the outset and address them immediately.

 The content and nature of the induction process may vary according to the role.
-The programme will include safeguarding and child protection training (including online safety) at the appropriate level and should include information and training regarding:
+The programme will include safeguarding and child protection training (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see Safeguarding Policy for further information) at the appropriate level and should include information and training regarding:

-- a) policies and procedures, including: Safeguarding and Child Protection (which includes the Foundation's policy and procedures to deal with peer on peer abuse and children going missing from education), Staff Behaviour Policy/ Code of Conduct for Staff, photographic images, pupil Anti-bullying and Behaviour policies, Equal Opportunities, Physical intervention/restraint, Intimate care and Use of ICT policies; - b) safer practice and the standards of conduct and behaviour expected of staff and pupils in the establishment; - c) provision of a copy of part one (and where appropriate Annex A) of KCSIE; - d) how and with whom any concerns about those issues should be raised (including the role and identity of the designated safeguarding lead and any deputies); and, - e) other relevant personnel procedures, including: disciplinary, capability and whistle blowing.
+- a) policies and procedures, including: Safeguarding Policy (which includes the Foundation's policy and procedures to deal with child on child abuse, children who are absent from education or children missing from education), Staff Code of Conduct (including the Foundation's whistleblowing procedure and the Acceptable Use Policy, low level concerns, online safety, staff/pupil relationships and communications including the use of social media), Images of Pupils Policy, pupil Anti-bullying and Behaviour policies, Equal Opportunities, Physical intervention/restraint Intimate care and Acceptable Use of ICT policies; - b) safer practice and the standards of conduct and behaviour expected of staff and pupils in the establishment: - c) provision of a copy of part one (or where appropriate Annex A) of KCSIE; - d) school leaders and staff who work directly with children will also be required to read and sign for Annex B and Part Five of KCSIE; - e) how and with whom any concerns about those issues should be raised (including the role and identity of the designated safeguarding lead and any deputies); and, - f) other relevant personnel procedures, including: disciplinary, capability and whistle blowing.